Convert Excel Files to CSV in Google Drive with Apps Script

 Authorization Errors: Run the script manually once to trigger authorization prompt.

-No Files Converted?: Ensure the folder IDs are correct and files are .xls or .xlsx.
+No Files Converted?: Ensure the folder IDs are correct and files are

 Special Characters or Formatting: CSV is plain-text only.
 Advanced formatting like colors or formulas will not be retained.